dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 Ok, before I lose you, we're not going to explore what monads are; it doesn't matter.
 But, their effect is powerful and I want to explore a pattern that they enable.
 If you don't know what a monad is, that's totally fine.
 Here's a simple
-definition: A monad is a unit of data and metadata about the data.
+definition: A monad is a unit of data and metadata (for the developer) about the data.

 Not to say that Elixir has complete support for academic and mathematical monads like Haskell, but the Elixir community's code style leans towards using